How Wayne Gretzky Shaped the Future: A Legacy Timeline

 1990: Gretzky Named Athlete of the Decade

 In 1990, Wayne Gretzky was named Male Athlete of the Decade by the Associated Press.
-The Oilers, without Gretzky, won their fifth Stanley Cup, which Mark Messier dedicated to him.
+In the same year the Oilers won the Stanley Cup, their first without Gretzky, and Messier dedicated the win to him.

-In 1997, The Hockey News ranked Wayne Gretzky as the greatest player in NHL history based on a vote by 50 hockey experts.
+In 1997, The Hockey News committee voted Wayne Gretzky the greatest player in NHL history.

-In August 1999, Gretzky was named honorary chairman of the Open Ice Summit to discuss improving Canadian ice hockey.
-He emphasized playing and practicing for the love of the game, prioritizing skill development over talent, and aiming for Canada to lead in skill development.
+In August 1999, Wayne Gretzky was named honorary chairman of the Open Ice Summit, which discussed improvements to Canadian ice hockey.
+He advocated for playing and practicing hockey out of love for the game and emphasized the importance of skill development over talent.

 October 1999: Wayne Gretzky Drive

-In October 1999, the city of Edmonton honored Wayne Gretzky by renaming Capilano Drive, a major freeway near Northlands Coliseum, to Wayne Gretzky Drive.
-A rush-hour bus route No. 99 was also assigned to run on the renamed drive.
+In October 1999, Edmonton honored Wayne Gretzky by renaming Capilano Drive, a freeway near Northlands Coliseum, to Wayne Gretzky Drive.

 On November 22, 1999, Wayne Gretzky was inducted into the Hockey Hall of Fame, bypassing the three-year waiting period.
 He was the tenth and last player to do so.